 You can read more about living with autism and how to get a diagnosis on the NHS website.

-The Calderdale, Kirklees, Wakefield and Barnsley Transforming Care Partnership support people with a learning disability or autism and their families.
-You can find out more and read the full Transforming Care Partnership Plan on their website.
+The Calderdale, Kirklees, Wakefield and Barnsley Transforming Care Partnership help people with a learning disability or autism and their families.

 Barnsley adults autism and Asperger syndrome service